C222/DayZ-Obituaries/README.md

 # DayZ-Obituaries

-This is currently a tool for internal use only.
-Do not share the output of this tool.
+This is a tool to help DayZ server admins enforce server rules and protect against cheating.